-This glossary contains only terms which are used in the Framework Education Programme for Basic Education and its annex regulating the education of pupils with mild mental disabilities.
+This glossary contains only terms which are used in the Framework Educational Programme for Basic Education and its annex specifying the education of pupils with mild mental disabilities.
 It explains the meaning of the terms as used in this document.
-It is intended primarily for school directors and teachers who will be creating their school's school education programme.
+It is intended primarily for school directors and teachers who will be creating their own school educational programme.